marcelcure/FsnNodeHealthCheck/README.md

 python FsnNodeHealth.py

-You will need to download and install python for Windows, since it doesn't come pre-installed and you will need to leave your PC on 24/7 with the command window open.
+You will need to download and install python for Windows, since it doesn't come pre-installed.

+Please note that you will need to leave your PC on 24/7 with the command window open.
+If you are running a backup VPS as your monitor, then of course this isn't an issue.

 See https://www.python.org/downloads/  Click the button to update your PATH and start a new command shell before you proceed to refresh your PATH variable.

-Programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py that is running in the background, you first have to bring it to the foreground with fg
+Programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py that is running in the background, you first have to attach to the screen process with the command screen.

 If you stop fusion_health_server_VPS.py, then FsnNodeHealth.py will think that there is a problem and email you.
 This is a good check to make sure it is working OK.
 If you stop FsnNodeHealth.py on your home PC or backup VPS, then fusion_health_server_VPS.py will simply wait for you to reconnect (wait 1 minute before running FsnNodeHealth.py again to allow fusion_health_server_VPS.py to reset itself).
 Another sanity check is to put an nonexistant IP address for your VPS to check that emails are sent to you.